nextflow-io/training/docs/hello_nextflow/04_hello_science.md

 2. Run the GATK HaplotypeCaller on each BAM input file to generate per-sample variant calls in VCF (Variant Call Format)

 <figure class="excalidraw">
---8<-- "docs/hello_nextflow/img/haplotype-caller.excalidraw.svg"
+--8<-- "docs/hello_nextflow/img/hello-gatk-1.svg"
 </figure>

 ### Dataset

 -   **A reference genome** consisting of a small region of the human chromosome 20 (from hg19/b37) and its accessory files (index and sequence dictionary).
--   **Three whole genome sequencing samples** corresponding to a family trio (mother, father and son), which have been subset to a small portion on chromosome 20 to keep the file sizes small.
-The sequencing data is in [BAM](https://samtools.github.io/hts-specs/SAMv1.pdf) (Binary Alignment Map) format, i.e. genome sequencing reads that have already been mapped to the reference genome.
+-   **Three whole genome sequencing samples** corresponding to a family trio (mother, father and son), which have been subset to a small slice of data on chromosome 20 to keep the file sizes small.
+The sequencing data is in (Binary Alignment Map) format, i.e. genome sequencing reads that have already been mapped to the reference genome.
 -   **A list of genomic intervals**, i.e. coordinates on the genome where our samples have data suitable for calling variants, provided in BED format.

 ---